Favourited 112 times

 We love music, arts in all its forms, nature and are professional photographers covering socio documentary and local events.

-We have 4 cats and currently 2 loopy dogs of our own plus sometimes others who come as visitors.
+We have 4 cats and currently 3 loopy dogs of our own plus sometimes others who come as visitors.
+Sonny a rescue hound who joined us recently needs some TLC to learn his manners.

 We are located near Ourique (in Beja district not the one near Lisbon), 10 minutes from the main North/South main road systems and 5 minutes from the train station linking Algarve and Lisbon.
 We are 1 hour north of the Algarve.